The problem: We normally think of procrastination as inherently bad. When we do it, we feel a sense of shame.

 However much time you decide to give yourself to complete a task, that’s exactly how much time you’ll need to complete it.
 This is because, when given a hard date to complete something, you’re actually quite good at estimating what you’ll be able to accomplish, and you adjust accordingly.

-If you have a day job, consider how you react when someone assigns you a project due in a month.
+At work, consider how you react when someone assigns you a project due in a month.
 If you’re not the procrastinating type, you probably scale down a few other things and start right away.
 But if you are, then you probably make a reminder in your calendar for a week or so before it’s due and forget all about it.
 Then, when the time comes, you spend a few days in hyper-productivity mode before kicking back and waiting for the next one.

 This is Parkinson’s Law in action.
 It was originally used to explain why the British Government kept getting bigger even as its overseas colonies continued to dwindle, but it applies just the same to everyday life.